Ikkyusan1/typeset-buddy/README.md

 If you just want to use the standalone scripts (for instance, if you don't have PS CC), only the "jsx" folder is necessary.
 You can copy (and rename) it wherever you want.

+## Potential issues :
+- Text encoding : the extension expects files encoded in UTF8.
+So to avoid encoding problems (accented characters, etc, ...), please encode your translation scripts and style set files in UTF8.
+- Beware of smart quotes and other exotic characters : some fonts don't have smart quotes (or tilde, ellipsis, etc...), resulting in missing glyphs or poor subsitutions when the text is inserted.
+If needed, use text replacement rules to change these characters to more regular ones.
+If you still have problems with smart quotes after that, you can disable them entirely in Photoshop's Preferences > Type.

+## Known limitations :
+- Font size adjustment using the extension's functions won't work correctly on text layers that have been "transformed".
+By "transformed", I mean text layers on which the textbox size has been changed using the transform controls (texbox size and text size is changed at the same time when doing so).

 ## Standalone scripts
 There's currently no practical way to associate keyboard shortcuts to an HTML extension (we can hijack keypress events, but only when the extension is displayed and focused).
 So, in order to allow the use of some basic functions without having to click on a button (or even having the extension opened, for that matter) I've added some standalone scripts.
 You can find them in the "jsx/" folder.
 The available scripts are :
 - tb_autoresize_selected_layers.jsx